 1. You sell something (product, service or skill).

-2. Use the money for personal expenses and supplies.
+2. You use this income for personal expenses and supplies.

 When you do this, you’ve created a job not a business because you only make money when you’re actively selling or are in demand.

-What happens when you haven’t sold?
+So what happens when you haven’t sold?
 Or if you get strong competition?
-Here’s how you can turn any skill or talent into a business.

 Below are some basic elements of a business.
 Note that some of these elements don’t apply if you’re working with an agent because the agent takes care of them.